runletapp/runlet/README.md

 The desktop distribution includes both the daemon and a full-featured GUI, and is recommended for Linux, Mac and Windows users.
 The ARM distribution includes only the daemon, and is recommended for resource constrained devices like the Raspberry Pi.

-All available distributions and versions can also be found at [releases](https://github.com/runletapp/runlet/releases).
+All available distributions and versions can be found at [releases](https://github.com/runletapp/runlet/releases).

 ## Contributing